adhuliya/span/README.md

 A single C file is converted to a single SPIR Translation Unit (SPIR TU or just TU).
 SPAN supports a rudimentary static linker which can combine two or more TUs into one.
-One can use Clang's cross translation unit feature to create a single AST for the entire project and convert that into a single SPIR TU (TODO).
+One can also use Clang's cross translation unit feature to create a single AST for the entire project and convert that into a single SPIR TU (TODO).

 ## How to setup Docker container?